 Applicants are strongly advised to seek guidance and advice from the Cultural Development Officer when making an application.
 Please call Georgina Perri on 02 6285 6170 or email her at firstname.lastname@example.org for further information regarding the scheme.

-Applications for Council’s Annual Grants Program must be received by the specified date in May each year.
-The Scheme is open to non-profit organisations or groups based in, or affiliated with, Queanbeyan-Palerang.
-Applicants must be for the charitable purposes of either the relief of poverty, the advancement of education or any other purpose for which there is agreement by resolution of Council.
-Council may provide financial assistance of up to $4,000 per eligible organisation upon application each year under our Donations Policy.
+Applications for our Annual Grants Program must be received by the specified date in May each year.
+The Scheme is open to non-profit community organisations or groups based in, or affiliated with the Queanbeyan-Palerang Regional Council area.
+Applications must be for the charitable purposes of either the relief of poverty, the advancement of education or other community purposes for which there is agreement by resolution of Council.
+We may provide financial assistance for eligible organisations upon application each year under our Donations Policy.
 Please note that we are reviewing our Donations Policy and Annual Grants Program prior to the opening of the 2019-20 funding round.

-Applications for the 2018-19 program close 18 May 2018.
+Applications for the 2018-19 program closed on 18 May 2018.
 Closing dates for 2019-20 funding will be advertised on this page.
 Applications will not be considered until previous projects have been completed; and financial reports have been provided through the acquittal process.

 In 2018-19, the total amount available was $60,000 with an amount of $10,000 being retained in the emergency fund.

-The program is split into two categories as listed below:
+The 2018-19 program was split into two categories as listed below:

 Category 'A' Funding